Israelshecktar/printf/README.md

 2. Double-check that the source code was compiled successfully using the provided instructions.
 3. If the application fails to run, ensure that you have the necessary permissions to execute the compiled binary.

 If the problem persists, please open an issue on our GitHub repository.
+Special thanks to `julien barbier`.
 All thanks to Alx_africa.